Bozhikov99/Ebook-Library/README.md

 # Ebook-Library
-This is an ASP.NET Core Web application project on online subscription based book reading service.
+This is an ASP.NET Core Web application project that is an online subscription based book reading service.
-The web application will allow you to read books online for a monthly subscription, you can put review on books and search specific titles and authors.
+The web application will allow you to read books online for a periodic subscription, you can place reviews on books and search specific titles, genres and authors.

-Cooperation with Bozhikov99 & Heathen-Source.
+Cooperation of Bozhikov99 and Heathen-Source.